Cudlin/Tesla/README.md

 *• Graphics optimization: Push the boundaries of realism with advanced algorithms that unlock the true potential of your graphics card, delivering stunning visuals with unparalleled detail.*

 *• User-friendly interface: A sleek and intuitive interface makes it easy for gamers of all levels to harness the power of Tesla Optimize without hassle.*

+*• Compatibility: Designed to work seamlessly with a wide range of PC configurations, ensuring that everyone can benefit from Tesla Optimize's performance-enhancing capabilities.*